kubeflow/website/content/en/docs/distributions/charmed/install-kubeflow.md

 #### 6. Add an RBAC role for istio

-Currently, in order to setup Kubeflow with Istio correctly, you need to provide the `istio-ingressgateway` operator access to Kubernetes resources.
-The following command will create the appropriate role:
+At the time of writing this guide, to set up Kubeflow with [Istio](https://istio.io) correctly, you need to provide the `istio-ingressgateway` operator access to Kubernetes resources.
+Use the  following command to create the appropriate role:

 ```bash
 kubectl patch role -n kubeflow istio-ingressgateway-operator -p '{"apiVersion":"rbac.authorization.k8s.io/v1","kind":"Role","metadata":{"name":"istio-ingressgateway-operator"},"rules":[{"apiGroups":["*"],"resources":["*"],"verbs":["*"]}]}'